qiime2/docs/source/tutorials/pd-mice.rst

    Open the unweighted UniFrac emperor plot (``core-metrics-results/unweighted_unifrac_emperor.qzv``) first.
 Can you find separation in the data?
 If so, can you find a metadata factor that reflects the seperation?
 What if you used weighted UniFrac distance (``core-metrics-results/weighted_unifrac_emperor.qzv``)?

    One of the major concerns in mouse studies is that sometimes differences in communities are due to natural variation in cages.
 Do you see clustering by cage?

+..
+The major seperation in unweighted UniFrac dhsould be due to donor.
+.. we see some clustering by cage, but the points are mixed

 Now, let’s analyze the statistical trends using `PERMANOVA`_.
 Permanova tests the hypothesis that samples within a group are more similar to each other than they are to samples in another group.
 To put it another way, it tests whether the within-group distances from each group are different from the between group distance.
 We expect samples that are similar to have smaller distances from each other, so if our hypothesis that one group is different from another is true, we’d expect the within-group distances to be smaller than the between group distance.